chanteriam/reproductive-rights-data-project/README.md

 3. Run the `make api` command to get the data from the _Abortion Policy API_.
 4. Run the `make parse-data` command to parse the data so that we can have our data fit the format needed for the next step.
 5. Run the `make visualize` command to start the [Flask](https://flask.palletsprojects.com/en/2.2.x/) server so that we can visualize the data we have pulled and parsed!
-  - The previous two steps must have been run for this step to execute successfully.

 ### We would like to thank the following organizations for providing our reference data:
 - _Abortion Policy API_: https://www.abortionpolicyapi.com/